Adamskoullos/TraderDashboards/README.md

     - To re-size the dashboards to fit their screen set-up and test how they can use multiple dashboards at a time
     - To assess if the way the markets have been grouped and condensed provides a better use of screen real-estate than what they are already doing
     - To identify if the data points are presented in a way that better promotes data chunking and the ability to absorb, interpret and act with confidence, making informed and timely decisions

+- Does TraderDash allow the trader to develop the building blocks of their trading edge, do they feel using the tool increases their edge in the market:
+    - Do the multi timeframe dashboards provide greater context to the way traders frame the market and identify significant levels to trade from and better prepare for the open
+    - Does the Intrady-Dash give the trader greater awareness of overall market sentiment and keep the trader up to date with price sensitive news and economic events

 ### Returning Visitor Goals:
     - ksdkndn